ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

   Additionally, two cache disks of 960 GB are also ordered per host.

-  3.8 TB SSD (Solid State Disk) drives are supported when they are made generally available in a data center.
+  3.8 TB SSD (Solid-State Disk) drives are supported when they are made generally available in a data center.
   {:note}
-* High Performance with Intel Optane option: this option provides two extra capacity disk bays.
-This option depends on the CPU model.
+* High Performance with Intel Optane option.
+This option provides two extra capacity disk bays and it depends on the CPU model.

 ## Technical specifications for vSphere cluster expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs}